yuming-h/FooDB-Server/README.md

 ## Schema

 The database was made with a self-hosted PostgreSQL instance and the entire server was made so that it could be containerized and deployed with Docker.
-The schema can be found below, where underlined items constitute primary keys and thick arrows represent unique relationships.
+The schema can be found below, where underlined items constitute primary keys and thick arrows represent unique (exactly one) relationships.

 ![er-diagram](/assets/er-diagram.png)